Charging Infrastructure Procurement and Installation

 When choosing charging infrastructure, ensure that the manufacturer has complied with certification requirements, including testing the product with a certified testing body.
 Charging infrastructure should also be compliant with SAE International standards, such as SAE J1772.

 Also, check for other optional certifications that may be of interest, such as the U.S. Environmental Protection Agency’s ENERGY STAR® program.
 To qualify for ENERGY STAR certification, chargers must be rigorously tested for operational safety by a nationally recognized testing laboratory.
-Furthermore, certified Level 1 and Level 2 chargers use 40% less energy than other similar products when in standby mode (up to 85% of the time).
-ENERGY STAR certified chargers use open communication standards and those that have connected functionality capabilities are listed as “Connected Capable” (see ENERGY STAR EVSE Product Finder).
+Certified Level 1 and Level 2 chargers use 40% less energy than other similar products when in standby mode (up to 85% of the time).
+In 2021, ENERGY STAR set energy efficiency criteria for DC fast chargers up to 350 kW.
+A certified 50 kW DC fast charger would save about 1.5 MWh/year, equivalent to about $1,650 over the product’s lifetime.
+Also, ENERGY STAR certified chargers that are listed as “Connected Capable” on the ENERGY STAR EVSE Product Finder or the DC EVSE Product Finder use open communication standards and have other networking capabilities, such as remote management of the charger and the ability to support demand response requests.

-Charging station installations must comply with local, state, and national codes and regulations, and be completed by a licensed electrical contractor.
-To find licensed electrical contractors trained in charging station installation, consult with project partners, including charging station manufacturers, utilities, and Clean Cities coalitions.
+Charging station installations must comply with local and state codes and regulations and be completed by a licensed electrical contractor.
+To find licensed electrical contractors trained in charging station installation, refer to the Electric Vehicle Infrastructure Training Program (EVITP) list of contractors trained and certified in equipment installation and consult with project partners, including charging station manufacturers, utilities, and Clean Cities and Communities coalitions.

 Ownership

-Charging station ownership typically falls into one of two categories: site host-owned or third party-owned (e.g., owned by a charging network), though there are other possible arrangements.
+Charging station ownership typically falls into one of two categories: site-host-owned or third-party-owned (e.g., owned by a charging network), though there are other possible arrangements.
 Charging infrastructure owned by the site host is purchased, installed, and maintained by the site host, which allows for full control over the station and the ability to keep all revenue from the station (if applicable).
 In this scenario, site hosts are responsible for all associated costs, including any maintenance or payment transaction fees.
 Charging infrastructure owned by a third party is installed and maintained by the third party, which minimizes responsibility to the site host.
 In some cases, the site host may also earn revenue by leasing the space occupied by the charging infrastructure to the third party.
+Other ownership arrangements may exist between the electric utility and the site host or third-party operator.
+For more information on the primary ownership models, see the Decide on Ownership Model section of the U.S. Department of Transportation's EV Infrastructure Project Planning Checklist.
+Additionally, for details on public EV charger installation ownership structures, see Atlas Public Policy's Public EV Charging Business Models for Retail Site Hosts.

 Signage, Markings, and Accessibility Considerations